Dynamic Asset Allocation with Asset-Specific Regime Forecasts: Portfolio Construction

 \subsection{Minimum-Variance Portfolio}

 MinVar portfolio, identified as the leftmost point on the efficient frontier given risk on the $x$-axis, offers the practical advantage of not requiring return forecasts, which are notoriously difficult to estimate accurately.
 Instead, it relies on the more reasonably estimated covariance matrix, often refined through factor models and shrinkage methods.
 More recently, MinVar strategy has been recognized as a market anomaly. \citet{ang2006} observed that stocks with higher historical idiosyncratic volatility tend to yield lower realized returns, and \citet{Clarke2006} noted that MinVar portfolio effectively reduces risk without compromising returns, leading to an improved risk-adjusted return compared to the market.
 Nowadays, the growth of exchange-traded funds (ETFs) has democratized access to sophisticated optimization-based investment strategies for retail investors.
-For instance, the ETF \texttt{USMV}, which applies a minimum volatility strategy to over a hundred US equities, had a market value exceeding 24 billion dollars at the time of writing.
+For instance, the ETF \texttt{USMV}, which employs a minimum volatility strategy across a broad range of US equities, had a market value exceeding 24 billion dollars at the time of writing.

 Our implementation of the original MinVar portfolio adheres to the MVO formulation in \eqref{eq:optimizer obj}, by inputting constant return forecasts, \egtext $\bmmu\propto\bfone$, into the optimizer.
 This is equivalent to the traditional approach of directly minimizing portfolio variance subject to constraints.
 For example, if $\bmmu=\bfone$ is inputted, and the trading cost term in \eqref{eq:optimizer obj} and weight constraints \eqref{eq:optimizer weight constr} are ignored, the optimal solution becomes the standard MinVar portfolio $\bmSigma^{-1}\bfone$, scaled to a leverage of $L$, given $\gamma^{\text{risk}}$ smaller than a threshold of $\bfone\tran\bmSigma^{-1}\bfone/2L$.
 If $\gamma^{\text{risk}}$ exceeds this threshold, the solution remains proportional to $\bmSigma^{-1}\bfone$ but with reduced leverage.